Subject Leader: Mr J Burston

-The Drama department continues to be judged outstanding, based on the department review of 16/17.
+The Drama department at Cheam High School continues to be judged as outstanding, based on the department review of 2017/18.

-Miss Pelling is the subject Leader for Drama and the department is made up of 3 Drama teachers and an experienced curriculum support officer.
+Mr Burston is the subject Leader for Drama and the department is made up of 3 Drama teachers and an experienced Curriculum Support Officer.

-Miss Pelling is knowledgeable, enthusiastic and always looking for ways to innovate and create excitement about Performing Arts.
-She is an experienced subject leader who leads the department very effectively as well as being an outstanding teacher.
+Mr Burston is knowledgeable, enthusiastic and always looking for ways to innovate and create excitement about Performing Arts.
 The department plays a leading role in the Arts Leader programme within the school.

 Key Stage 4 and 5 lessons strike a balance between performance skills and the written elements of the course and learning walks show that drama students work very well in collaboration with each other.
 Sixth Form students volunteer to support group work in Key Stage 4 lessons and this is very effective.

 Differentiation is excellent with students aware of their target levels, individual targets and strengths.
 Feedback and assessment overview is planned out for the year with appropriate focus on written and verbal feedback at different stages of the course.

 Students are taught excellent routines from Key Stage 3 onwards to ensure safe and successful lessons and positive behaviour management and encouragement is key.
 Students show mutual trust and learn collaboratively, applauding and making others feel confident and happy.